 The Ontario Financing Authority will continue to manage the Corporation's debt and liabilities in a cost-effective manner and within exposure limits approved by the Board of Directors.
-In addition, the OFA will complete the Corporation's 2007-08 long-term public borrowing requirements of \$1.9 billion, nearly all of which is to refinance debt maturities
+In addition, the OFA will complete the Corporation's 2008-09 long-term public borrowing requirements of \$3.6 billion, mostly to refinance debt maturities.